 In some cases, hyperplasia can lead to uterine cancer.

 Typically, treatment options include different types of hormone therapies.
 If your hyperplasia is severe or your doctor suspects it may develop into cancer, they may recommend a hysterectomy.

 You might benefit from a hysterectomy if you regularly experience heavy or irregular menstrual bleeding.

 It can be accompanied by stomach cramps and pain.

 Removing the uterus is sometimes the only way to find relief from heavy bleeding.
 Other treatments, such as hormone therapy, are usually tried first.

-Uterine prolapse happens when your uterus slips from its normal place and falls into the vagina.
-This condition is more common in women who’ve had multiple vaginal births.
-It can also affect women who are obese or who have gone through menopause.
+Uterine prolapse happens when your uterus slips from its usual place and falls into the vagina.
+This condition is more common in those who’ve had multiple vaginal births.
+It can also affect people with obesity or who have gone through menopause.